MrDataScientist/MealProject/README.md

 ## How to start it?
 - run npm install
 - run npm start
--Make sure you are using Node.js =>8
+- Make sure you are using Node.js =>8

 ## Frontend
 - React 16